Table of Contents

 - Delegation to line managers: providing guidance and resources, but execution responsibilities to individual managers for employee selection and hiring, performance management, promotion decisions, employee discipline, and skill development recommendations.

-- HR business partners and generalists: provide coaching and guidance to managers, handle employee relations issue escalations, and guide and approve the execution of HR policies and actions.
-Depending upon available budget and staffing, specialist support can be provided by a combination of internal HR and any of the resources above.
+- HR business partners and generalists: provide coaching and guidance to managers, handle escalations of employee relations issues, and guide and approve the execution of HR policies and actions.
+Depending on available budget and staffing, specialist support can be provided by a combination of internal HR and the resources above.

 What will the internal HR leader and team be accountable for?

-Regardless of the operating model decisions involving handing off selected HR responsibilities, some should remain with an HR internal leader and staff members who are uniquely qualified and experienced at handling those.
-All HR strategies (e.g., strategic HR plan, talent and talent management strategies, workforce planning, compensation and benefits) should remain as small business HR responsibilities, as are the governance of culture, employee listening, employee experience, process refinement, and HR technology selections and enhancements.
-The key is determining and adapting to changes in what the organization needs to drive business and customer success, and preparing its leaders, managers, and employees to execute against those.
+Regardless of the operating model, decisions about handing off selected HR responsibilities should be made with care, with some remaining with an HR internal leader and staff members who are uniquely qualified and experienced in handling them.
+All HR strategies (e.g., strategic HR plan, talent and talent management strategies, workforce planning, compensation and benefits) should remain as small-business HR responsibilities, as should the governance of culture, employee listening, employee experience, process refinement, and HR technology selections and enhancements.
+The key is to determine and adapt to changes in what the organization needs to drive business and customer success, and to prepare its leaders, managers, and employees to execute against them.

 One caution about outsourcing and delegating HR to other functions